codeinfused/Indy-Hud/README.md

 2. Select all of the text contents (CTRL+A to select all), and then copy (CTRL+C).
 3. You'll need to place a Programming Board at your factory.
 This should be a fresh board (or re-placed to clear it).
 4. Right-click the programming board, go to "Advanced" > "Paste Lua Configuration From Clipboard"
 5. After doing "Paste Lua Config", go into build mode.
-Link your construct's Core to the programming board.
+6. Link your construct's Core to the programming board.
+7. Link your construct's schematic container to the programming board also.

 That's it!
 Run the board now and enjoy.